 Unfortunately, that couldn’t be further from the truth.
 There are countless contaminants that remain in your tap supply, ranging from disease-causing pathogens to poisonous substances like lead.

-The truth of the matter is that with all the invisible contaminants present in tap water, the standard treatment facility simply isn’t enough to ensure your tap water is of high quality.
+The truth of the matter is that with all the invisible contaminants present in tap water, the standard treatment facility simply isn’t enough to ensure your tap water is high-quality.

 However, this doesn’t mean that your tap water is unusable.
-By investing in a filter for your home, you can be assured that any remaining toxins in the tap will be removed.
+A water filter for the home can help remove toxins before it reaches the faucet.
 This will help lift your H20 to the kind of standard that you and your family deserve.

 What About Bottled Water?